mtaylor/undercloud-live/README.md

         sudo undercloud-metadata

 1. Copy over images, or build them on the control node for the deploy kernel and overcloud images.
+If you don't provide the images, the next step will attempt to create them for you.
 You will need the following images to exist on the control node.

         /opt/stack/images/overcloud-control.qcow2
         /opt/stack/images/overcloud-compute.qcow2